wolee101/ud-message_classification/README.md

 This project was completed as part of the Udacity Data Scientist Nanodegree program.
+Course materials and starter code for web application were used to complete the project.

 <!-- Docs to Markdown version 1.0β17 -->